 We have invested a substantial amount of capital in acquisitions or strategic investments and we expect that we will continue to do so in the foreseeable future.
 We are continually evaluating acquisitions or strategic investments that are significant to our business both in the United States and internationally.
 Acquisitions involve numerous risks, including the failure to retain key customers, employees and contracts, the inability to integrate businesses without material disruption, unanticipated costs incurred in connection with integrating businesses, the incurrence of liabilities greater than anticipated or operating results that are less than anticipated, the inability to realize the projected value, and the synergies projected to be realized.
-In addition, acquisitions acquisitions activities require time and attention of management and other key personnel, and other companies in our industries have similar acquisition strategies.
-There can be no assurance that any acquisitions will be successfully integrated into our operations, that competition for acquisitions will not intensify or that we will be able to complete such acquisitions on acceptable terms and conditions.
+In addition, acquisitions and integration activities require time and attention of management and other key personnel, and other companies in our industries have similar acquisition strategies.
+There can be no assurance that any acquisitions will be able to complete such acquisitions on acceptable terms and conditions.
 The costs of unsuccessful acquisition efforts may adversely affect our results of operations, financial condition or prospects.